A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged in their profession.

 Q. I want to take the Foundation course but I see that weekly personal therapy is compulsory.
 Why is this?

 A. There are a number of costs to take into account when determining the total cost.
-First, there is the non-refundable application fee of £50.
-Secondly, there is the tuition fee of £895.
+First, there is the non-refundable application fee of £75.
+Secondly, there is the tuition fee of £1,788 (for 2023/4, reviewed annually).
 Thirdly, you will have to pay for your weekly personal psychotherapy from 1st October to the end of the course, about 40 weeks.
-You will have to negotiate the fee directly with your therapist but you should allow for between £40 – 55 per session.
-Fourthly, you will have to pay for the cost of return travel to Archway in north London on ten occasions.
-Fifthly, and optional, you may want to buy some books related to the course material and/or subscribe through AGIP to Psychoanalytic Electronic Publishing (PEP web) where you can get access to a massive number of psychotherapy journals and many classic texts and/or subscribe through AGIP for the British Journal of Psychotherapy at the special student rate.
+You will have to negotiate the fee directly with your therapist but you should allow for between £40 – £60 per session.
+Fourthly, you will have to pay for the cost of return travel to north London on ten occasions.
+Fifthly, and optional, you may want to buy some books related to the course material: as part of your fees you are subscribed through AGIP to Psychoanalytic Electronic Publishing (PEP web) where you can get free access to a massive number of psychotherapy journals and many classic texts.
+At your expense you can also subscribe through AGIP for the British Journal of Psychotherapy at the special student rate.
+(The fees mentioned above are reviewed annually.)

 A. There are quite a number of variables in trying to work this out but the following is a guide.